aijaz/octopress/source/_posts/2011-11-21-there-and-back-again-a-hackers-switch-from-emacs-back-to-vi.markdown

 before.
 You can copy (yank) the rectangle by hitting 'y'.

 [Update 11/29 - Changed header to "The first Vim Tip"]

+---

+### Update 2012/06/30

+Ok.
+I tried.
+I really did.
+Real hard.
+But I wound up switching back to emacs.
+The main reason was that using vim was making me less productive.
+That's not because vim makes one less productive, but because the frequent context switching between vim and XCode and other Mac Editors like Coda was getting me confused.
+I was using vim keystrokes in XCode and vice-versa.
+Almost all Mac OS X apps (including system apps) understand emacs cursor movement key bindings, and teaching myself conflicting commands was slowing down the entire process.

+As they say on _Mythbusters_, the experiment didn't achieve the intended results, but that in itself is not a failure, because I learned something along the way.
+So until further notice, I'm back to emacs.